WebexCC-SA/LAB-2352/docs/Labguide/Lab2.md

     In this lab, We will learned how to:

     1) Create a Webex AI bot.

-    2)Set up basic interaction using Webex API.
+    2) Set up basic interaction using Webex API.

-    3)Test the bot in preview mode to ensure proper functionality.
+    3) Test the bot in preview mode to ensure proper functionality.

 - Log in to the Control Hub using the contact center `admin` credentials.
 - Go to Contact Center from the left side navigation panel, and under Quick Links, click on `Webex AI Agent`